nomemory/tutorial-java8-streams-lambdas/README.md

     Map<String, List<Employee>> result = new HashMap<>();
     for(Employee employee : employees) {
         // If it's the first time we encounter the department we initialize the List<Employee>
-        result.putIfAbsent(employee.getDepartment(), new LinkedList<>());
+        // Note: `putIfAbsent` method was also introduced in Java 8 result.putIfAbsent(employee.getDepartment(), new LinkedList<>());
         result.get(employee.getDepartment()).add(employee);
     }